Aloo Tuk Recipe

 Can I make aloo tuk without deep-frying the potatoes?

-To make healthier aloo tuk, you can bake or air fry the potatoes instead of deep frying them.
-Toss the peeled potatoes with 2 tablespoon oil and bake or air fry at 400°F (200°C) for 12-15 minutes or until crispy.
+Yes, you can bake or air-fry the potatoes instead of deep-frying them.
+Toss the peeled potatoes with 2 tablespoon oil, then bake or air-fry at 400°F (200°C) for 12-15 minutes, or until crispy.

 Pro Tips By Neha

-I peeled the potatoes, but you can choose to keep the skin of potatoes on.
+I peeled the potatoes, but you can keep the skin on if you prefer.

 Use sendha namak instead of regular salt to make this recipe Vrat (Hindu fasting) friendly.